 - Make sure your GWMME client machine is using a supported version of Microsoft Outlook.
-If possible, make sure the Outlook version is the same or newer to the one used to create the PST file.
-Learn more
+We recommend that your Outlook version is the same or newer than the one used to create the PST file.

-If you're migrating calendar events, you might need to create a mapping CSV file.
-Learn more
+- If you're migrating calendar events, you might need to create a mapping CSV file.

-- Turn off password protection, and allow read and write permissions on each PST file.
+- For each PST file and folder, turn off password protection and allow read and write permissions.

 - Prepare the PST folder structure: